englekk/handbook-docs/Fuse/08 - Navigation.md

 Can have the values `Closed`, `Open` and `Short`.
 `Closed` means that when one reaches the first or last page, one cannot swipe further.
 `Open` means that when one reaches the first or last page, one can swipe further as much as is possible.
 This does not mean that its possible to navigate to an undefined @(Page) however.
-`Short` acts similarly to `Open` except that one can only swipe a a short distance beond the first or last page.
+`Short` acts similarly to `Open` except that one can only swipe a a short distance beyond the first or last page.

 ### $(VelocityThreshold)
 `VelocityThreshold` is used to decide how fast one has to swipe a page in order for it to be interpreted as a navigation.
 This means that one does not have to swipe the whole page away, but can get away with a short but fast flick gesture.

 ## Databind active page
-It is quite possible to perform navigation through databinding.
+It is quite possible to perform navigation through data-binding.
-To do this, we databind the navigations `Active` property to a string in JavaScript.
+To do this, we data-bind the navigations `Active` property to a string in JavaScript.
 This string should correspond to the Name of the @(Page) we intend to navigate to.

 <!-- TODO: Create example where both pages and direct navigation is databound. (perhaps hierarchical?) -->